The Cowherd and the Weaver Girl

 The Cowherd and the Weaver Girl meeting on the magpie bridge.

 View of the night sky: Vega (Zhinü the weaver-girl) is at top left, Altair (Niulang the cowherd) at lower centre.
 The heavenly river (Milky Way) separates them.

 The Cowherd and the Weaver Girl are characters found in Chinese mythology who appear eponymously in a romantic Chinese folk tale.
-The story tells of the romance between Zhinü (织女 (織女, Zhīnǚ)) the weaver girl, symbolized by the star Vega, and Niulang (牛郎 (Niúláng)) the cowherd, symbolized by the star Altair.
+The story tells of the romance between Zhinü the weaver girl, symbolized by the star Vega, and Niulang the cowherd, symbolized by the star Altair.
 Despite their love for each other, their romance was forbidden, and thus they were banished to opposite sides of the heavenly river (symbolizing the Milky Way).
 Once a year, on the seventh day of the seventh lunar month, a flock of magpies would form a bridge to reunite the lovers for a single day.
 Though there are many variations of the story, the earliest-known reference to this famous myth dates back to a poem from the Classic of Poetry from over 2600 years ago.

 The Cowherd and the Weaver Girl originated from people's worship of natural celestial phenomena and later developed into the Qiqiao or Qixi Festival during the Han dynasty.
 It has also been celebrated as the Tanabata festival in Japan and the Chilseok festival in Korea.
 In ancient times, women would make wishes to the stars of Vega and Altair in the sky during the festival, hoping to have a wise mind, a dexterous hand (in embroidery and other household tasks), and a good marriage.

 The story was selected as one of China's Four Great Folktales by the "Folklore Movement" in the 1920s —the others being the Legend of the White Snake, Lady Meng Jiang, and Liang Shanbo and Zhu Yingtai.
 Idema (2012) notes that this term neglects the variations and therefore the diversity of the tale, as one single version was taken as the true version.

 The Cowherd and the Weaver Girl and its two main characters remain popular in various parts of Asia and elsewhere, with different places adopting different variations.
 Some historical and cross cultural similarities to other stories have also been observed.
 The story is referenced in various literary and popular cultural sources.

 Later literature

 The tale has been alluded to in many literary works.
-Du Fu (杜甫; 712–770) of the Tang dynasty wrote a poem called The Heavenly River:
+Du Fu (712–770) of the Tang dynasty wrote a poem called The Heavenly River:

-One of the most famous derivatives is a poem by Qin Guan (秦观; 1049–1100) during the Song dynasty:
+One of the most famous derivatives is a poem by Qin Guan (1049–1100) during the Song dynasty: